johnj974/triathlon-checklist/README.md

 <h3><a id="user-content-acknowledgements" class="anchor" aria-hidden="true" href="#acknowledgements"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>Acknowledgements</h3>
 <p>To find the solution to the table data displaying correctly I read an article on Responsive Data Tables from <a href="https://css-tricks.com/responsive-data-tables/" target="_blank">css.tricks</a><br>
-   and used some of the code from this article along with some of my own to make it work for this project</p>
+   and used some of the code from this article along with some of my own to make it work for this project<br>
+  The equipment suggestions page is a copy of The ultimate triathlon race day checklist by <a href="https://completetri.com/the-ultimate-triathlon-race-day-checklist/" target="_blank">completetri.com.</a></p>

 </article>
   </div>